radoslav-mitev/willhaben-cucumber_selenium_jenkins_bitbucket_jira-integration/README.md

  All 6 tests included are executed locally on Jenkins.
 The build is triggered using a BitBucket WebHook and NGROK.
  The whole development process ist managed in JIRA Software Cloud.

+ Installation instructions:
+ After cloning this repository you need to copy the folder 'db_login_data' from src/main/resources/testdataAndDriver/db_login_data into MySQL\mysqlx\data of your own MySQL (not included here for space reasons) and to run the DBMS.